-Annual herbs ranging from 10 to 35 cm in height.
+Annual herbs range from 10 to 35 cm in height.
 Stems vary from one to many at the base, displaying an upright, ascending, or occasionally decumbent orientation, and range in colour from green to purple, with a texture that is glabrous to moderately pilose.
 Petioles measure 0.6-1.7 cm in length, displaying sparse to moderate hairiness, and are either devoid of wings or possess narrow wings; leaf blades are lanceolate, narrowly ovate, or oval, measuring 1.5-5.2 cm by 0.4-2.7 cm, with an apex that is acute to acuminate, margins that are sinuate to dentate, sparsely ciliate, and a cuneate base, exhibiting a glabrous to sparsely pilose texture on both surfaces.
 Peduncles are around 1.2 to 4 cm in length and are sparsely adorned with hairs.

 Capitula are radiating, occurring alone or infrequently in pairs or triplets, terminal, oval, measuring 5-9 mm in length and 4-7 mm in diameter.
 Involucral bracts consist of 5 or 6, uniseriate, narrowly to broadly ovate, measuring 2-4 by 0.5-2 mm, sparsely to moderately ciliate; the receptacle measures 3-6 mm in length and 0.5-1 mm in diameter; the palea is stramineous or occasionally displays a purple-red hue during early flowering, measuring 2-3.5 by 0.5 mm; ray florets number 4-7, are bisexual, with corollas varying from yellow to orange-yellow, measuring 1.6-3.7 mm in length, the tube measuring 0.5-1.4 mm in length, and the limb is trifid, measuring 1-2 mm in length and 0.4-1.4 mm in width; disc florets are numerous, ranging from 70-150, bisexual, yellow to orange-yellow, and 4-merous.

-Achenes are black, ranging from 1.2 to 1.8 mm in length, and display moderate to dense ciliation with straight-tipped hairs; the pappus is pale brown, including two unequal bristles, with the bigger bristle measuring 0.2 to 0.7 mm and the shorter bristle measuring 0.1 to 0.5 mm.
+Achenes are black, ranging from 1.2 to 1.8 mm in length, and display moderate to dense ciliation with straight-tipped hairs; the pappus is pale brown, including two unequal bristles, with the bigger bristle measuring 0.2 to 0.7 mm, and the shorter bristle measuring 0.1 to 0.5 mm.

 Flowering & Fruiting: August-February

-Distribution: In India the species is reported from Kerala, Rajasthan, Odissa, Assam, West Bengal and present report from Maharashtra.
+Distribution: In India, the species is reported from Kerala, Rajasthan, Odissa, Assam, and West Bengal, and the present report records its occurrence in Maharashtra.

 Occurrence: Chalisgaon, Bilakhed, Kargaon.

-Status: It is invasive, not indigenous.
+Status: It is invasive, not Indigenous.

-Ethnomedicinal uses: Heads are chewed to cure the oral diseases, as well its given to sore throat.
-Can be used as alternative to A. oleracea.
+Ethnomedicinal uses: Heads are chewed to cure oral diseases, as well as given to sore throat.
+It can be used as an alternative to A. oleracea.

 Gymnanthemum amygdalinum (Delile) Sch.
 Bip in W.G.
 Walpers, Repert.
 Bot.
 Syst.
 2: 948.
 1843.
 Vernonia amygdalina Delile in Cent.
 Pl.
 Afr.
 Voy.
 Méroé: 41.
 1826; Bhattacharjee et al., Zoo’s Print 28(5): 18.
 2013.
 Bhattacharjee et al., Zoo’s Print 28(5): 18.
 2013.
 Cacalia amygdalina (Delile) Kuntze in Revis.
 Gen. Pl.
 2: 969.
 1891.
 Decaneurum amygdalinum (Delile) DC. in Prodr.
 5: 68.
 1836.
 Keringa amygdalina (Delile) Raf. in Sylva Tellur.: 144.
-1838.
-(Fig.2).
+1838 (Figure2).